 No one wants to use software that’s difficult to navigate through or even read.
 And CRMs can often be overwhelming, especially when dealing with large data sets.
 Your CRM should be accessible and user-friendly, whether accessed at home, in the office, or on the go.
 Having an easy-to-use CRM will encourage your candidates to engage with the system themselves via self-service, lessening your workload and empowering your candidates.

 A CRM should also be more than just a library of data.
 Many recruiting CRMs come with options to automate the busy work of recruiting.
 You name it, and it can be automated: scheduling, screening, credentialing, onboarding, and other administrative tasks.
 This automation extends to database maintenance, like archiving stale data and flagging missing information.
-Your recruiting CRM can even provide you with ready-to-go templates for sending texts and emails, optimised to send at just the right time.
+Your recruiting CRM can even provide you with ready-to-go templates for sending texts and emails, optimized to send at just the right time.
 With your recruiting CRM taking care of the elbow grease, your employees can focus on what matters most.

 The best recruiting CRMs are constantly staying abreast of developments in the industry, adapting their own software to work with what’s out there, and providing round-the-clock support for any and all bumps in the road.
 After all, implementing a CRM should make your life easier, not more stressful.
 This way, you can simply plug in your CRM and hit the ground running, knowing you have an entire support network at your fingertips to smooth out the wrinkles.

-Finally, your CRM should be as intelligent as your agency is, using predictive intelligence to help inform your decisions, make the best choices for your agency, and ultimately shape your strategy.
+Finally, your CRM should be as intelligent as your organization is, using predictive intelligence to help inform your decisions, make the best choices for your organization, and ultimately shape your strategy.
 It’s wonderful to have your data when you need it, but it’s another thing entirely to have software that learns and suggests the best course of action, pulling analytics from the information it keeps safe.
 These insights are essential to shaping your strategy and staying one step ahead of the competition.

 Ultimately, your CRM should work for you, not against you.
-As the world continues to turn and technology rapidly evolves, utilising a recruiting CRM will help you become more efficient, cut costs, and serve your candidates better.
+As the world continues to turn and technology rapidly evolves, utilizing a recruiting CRM will help you become more efficient, cut costs, and serve your candidates better.